 The District surveyed families in the summer to assess their needs.
 Based on the survey results and personal feedback, the District distributed Chromebooks to more than 200 students and hot spots to over 30 families.
 Freshwater School District will provide any family in need with a chromebook, mouse, headphones, and a hot spot to use at home.
 The Superintendent/Principal is in communication with local Internet and cellular service providers to facilitate connectivity for families and staff as needed.
-Similar support will continue as families express new needs via contact with their students' teachers or the administrator.
+Similar technology support will continue to be available to families whenever they express new needs by contacting their students' teachers or the administrator.